spencer-shadley/completed-class/18-pwa/2-thursday-pwa/activities/09-Stu_Manifest/README.md

 ## Instructions

-- Using the instructor demo as a guide, create a manifest for the Image Gallery app.
+- Using [the demo](../08-Ins_Manifest/manifest.webmanifest) as a guide, create a manifest for the Image Gallery app in `public`.

   - 🤔 Where do you create the `manifest.webmanifest` in the application architecture?